II: Reading Data & IPEDS

 Working Directory

-• The working directory is almost certainly the most common cause of issues in this class, and continues to be something I get tripped up by from time to time, so this may take a minute to get your head around
+• The working directory is almost certainly the most common cause of issues in this class, so this may take a minute to get your head around

 • As a general rule, no matter how you have your folders organized in the future, you usually want your working directory set to where your script is